Characterizing Pauli Propagation via Operator Complexity: Conclusions and Discussions

 Numerical benchmarks on the one-dimensional Heisenberg model confirm the theoretical results.
 In the free regimes ($J_z = 0$), the method attains high accuracy with a small Top-$K$ threshold $K = 2^{12}$ and significantly outperforms TDVP, which fails at longer times due to entanglement growth.
 In interacting regimes ($J_z \neq 0$), the method remains competitive with TDVP, though the required K increases, reflecting the higher OSE values observed in Fig.~\ref{fig:entropy}.
 The growth in the number of Pauli terms Fig.~\ref{fig:pauli_growth} and the evolution of the coefficient distribution Fig.~\ref{fig:dist} further corroborate the connection between computational cost and operator complexity as measured by the OSE.

-While our method offers a powerful alternative for simulating local observables, its performance is not universally efficient.
+While Pauli propagation offers a powerful alternative for simulating local observables, its performance is not universally efficient.
 The computational cost increases with the OSE, which is typically higher for strongly interacting systems or for non-local observables.
-Future work will explore the integration of higher-order Trotter formulas to better separate truncation errors from Trotter errors, and the combination of this framework with techniques like operator-space time-evolving decimation and MPO compression.
+Future work will explore the integration of higher-order Trotter formulas to better separate truncation errors from Trotter errors, and the combination of this framework with techniques like operator-space time-evolving decimation and matrix product operator~(MPO) compression.
 Extensions to open quantum systems, higher dimensions, and the development of stochastic variants based on importance sampling of Pauli paths are promising directions.

 In summary, the Pauli propagation method establishes an observable-centric alternative to state-based simulators for quantum dynamics simulation.
 It is particularly advantageous for problems where the relevant observables have low operator complexity, such as in transport studies or the calculation of out-of-time-order correlators, offering a scalable pathway in regimes where the growth of state entanglement limits traditional methods.